 It is one of the deepest philosophical texts that delves into the inquiry and nature of the ‘self’.

-How Do We Connect With The Higher Self?
+How Do We Connect To The Superconscious Mind?

 For most people, this awakening comes after facing lots of hardships in life.
 There comes the point when you realize that all your running after the objects of your desires is an attempt to fill up a void within you that can never be filled.
 The more you try to fill it, the bigger it becomes.